home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 APIs come in many different shapes and forms but at its core they fall in two categories: push and poll.

 With push, we subscribe to an API and we get notified by the API when new data is available.
 It pushes the changes to us.
 Push APIs are great because they consume less resources.
 When a change happens, we can get notified of a change and don't have to re-fetch all the data and find changes.
-Because entities can be disabled, you should make sure that your entity subscribes inside the `async_added_to_hass` callback and unsubscribes inside `async_will_remove_from_hass`.
+Because entities can be disabled, you should make sure that your entity subscribes inside the `async_added_to_hass` callback and unsubscribes on remove.

 With polling, we will fetch the latest data from the API at a specified interval.
 Your integration will then supply this data to its entity, which is written to Home Assistant.